Mary-Anne Martin, President

 Mary-Anne Martin, a native New Yorker, was educated at Smith and Barnard Colleges, and did graduate work at NYU’s Institute of Fine Arts.
 In 1966 she interrupted her graduate studies to fill in for a month in the Impressionist Department at Sotheby’s New York (then called Parke Bernet Galleries).
 This led to a thirteen year career with that firm, during which Martin trained as an expert in impressionist and modern paintings, eventually becoming head of their Paintings Department as well as their first female Senior Vice President and officer of the Board.
 A trip to Mexico City in 1974 kindled Martin’s interest in Mexican Art and in 1977 she organized for Sotheby’s the first auction of Mexican Paintings ever held in the United States.
 In 1979 she followed with the first auction of Latin American Paintings.
 The success of this sale led Martin to found the Latin American Department at Sotheby’s, and important semiannual sales of Latin American Art have been held there as well as at Christie’s ever since.

-Martin is a board member of the Art Dealers Association of America (ADAA), where she has served as Senior Vice President and chaired its Membership and Public Relations Committees.
+Martin has served as Senior Vice President of the Art Dealers Association of America (ADAA) and chaired its Membership and Public Relations Committees.
 She was a founding member of the Selection Committee for Art Basel Miami Beach serving from 2001 through 2010.

 Deborah Roan received a BA from Cornell University, a BFA from the School of Visual Arts and an MFA from Rutgers.
 She taught drawing and video production before working as an archivist for the Collection of Dorothy Norman.
 As Doris Bry’s archivist she prepared art historical materials for deposit at the Beinecke Rare Book Library and organized Bry’s photographic book and print collections for their eventual gift to the photography department at Yale.
 Her work is represented by Von Lintel Gallery in New York.

-At MAM/FA Deborah maintains our extensive library of books on Latin American art.
+At MAMFA Deborah maintains our extensive library of books on Latin American art.
 She repairs damaged books and manuscripts and develops archival storage systems for photographs and fragile printed materials.
 She continually adds to and refines the library’s electronic database to allow users to more easily locate materials about the history and evolution of Latin American art.
+Deborah also does all of MAMFA’s photography, and maintains the gallery’s photographic archive.

 Sofia Lacayo Remy, Associate

-After 6 years of directing the gallery at MAM/FA, Sofia moved to Miami, Florida to become our regional associate.
-With MAM/FA she continues to work with collectors of Latin American art and to develop new business in the South Florida area.
-She focuses on consulting new collectors in building important Latin American collections as well on continuing to work with established clientele in selling inventory and receiving consignments.
+After 6 years of directing the gallery at MAMFA, Sofia moved to Miami, Florida to become our regional associate.
+With MAMFA she continues to work with collectors of Latin American art and to develop new business in the South Florida area.
+She focuses on consulting with new collectors who are building important Latin American collections as well on continuing to assist established clientele with selling works and receiving consignments.

 Lynn Harrison Bump, Director of Computer Services